 I built a simple and elegant pool deck many years ago that matches the classic columns around the house.

-Here is a great example of how small stone pavers can go a long way in a pool deck—one of my favorite pools I’ve built.
+Here is an excellent example of how small stone pavers can go a long way in a pool deck—one of my favorite pools I’ve built.

-Here is a great example of that mixed pool deck I talked about earlier—nice use of grass and stone pavers.
+Here is a great example of that mixed pool deck I discussed earlier—nice use of grass and stone pavers.

 Here is another look at a mixed pool deck with pavers, this time with a lot more grass.

-I used Ipe wood around the majority of this pool deck, with stone pavers directly around the freeform pool.
+I used Ipe wood around most of this pool deck, with stone pavers directly around the freeform pool.

 A more traditional above ground pool deck for an above ground swimming pool.